solenelilac/random-forest-imputation-healthcare/README.md

 increasing missingness, and preserves observed values to avoid data leakage.
 The implementation is reusable and can be easily adapted to other datasets.

+When to use this method: This approach is appropriate when missing values can be reasonably explained by other observed variables in the dataset.

+Disclaimer: Random Forest imputation cannot recover information that is fundamentally unobserved or systematically hidden.
+This method should not be applied to treatment assignment, outcome variables, performance metrics, post-treatment variables, or primary keys.
+Variables with a very high rate of missingness require special caution and should be carefully reviewed; in some cases, exclusion may be more appropriate than heavy imputation.